Tennis Elbow (Lateral Epicondylitis)

 Tennis elbow, or lateral epicondylitis, is an inflammation of the tendons that join the forearm muscles on the outside of the elbow.
 Racket sports like tennis and pickleball tend to be a major cause for this injury and elbow pain, but any heavy use of the elbow with repetitive gripping and lifting can be a cause of this condition.
 It is a common work-related injury for plumbers, painters, carpenters, mechanics, and butchers.
+Generally, lateral epicondylitis develops gradually, but at times can occur acutely from an injury.

 Causes and risk factors